davelunt/NemaTree/README.md

 A very minimal Methods section describing basic use of this workflow might be as follows:

-Phylogenetic analysis of root-knot nematode SSU rRNA sequences was carried out with the RKN-RRNA Snakemake workflow available at https://github.com/davelunt/RKN-RRNA.
+Phylogenetic analysis of root-knot nematode SSU rRNA sequences was carried out with the RKN-RRNA Snakemake workflow (Lunt 2025).
 The workflow uses Snakemake (Mölder et al 2021) to implement the entire workflow using a computational environment specified in the `environment.yaml` file in the `envs` directory of the workflow repository.
-A reference alignment of diverse root-knot nematode SSU rRNA sequences, selected for species representation and length, aligned with MAFFT (Nakamura et al. 2018) and available in the repository resources directory.
-The workflow uses MAFFT to add user-provided SSU sequences to this reference alignment, Seqkit (Shen et al. 2016) to report sequence data, CIAlign (Tumescheit et al. 2022) for alignment cleaning and reporting, AMAS (Borowiec 2016) for alignment reporting, IQtree (Nguyen et al 2014) for phylogenetic analysis, and Toytree (Eaton 2020) for tree visualisation.
+A reference alignment of diverse root-knot nematode SSU rRNA sequences, selected for species representation and length, was aligned with MAFFT (Nakamura et al. 2018) and is made available in the repository resources directory.
+The workflow uses MAFFT to add user-provided SSU sequences to this reference alignment, Seqkit (Shen et al. 2016) to report on sequence data, CIAlign (Tumescheit et al. 2022) for alignment cleaning and reporting, AMAS (Borowiec 2016) for alignment reporting, IQtree (Nguyen et al 2014) for phylogenetic analysis, and Toytree (Eaton 2020) for tree visualisation.
+All further details of program versions, parameters, and sequences used are recorded in the reproducible workflow repository.

 ## Citations

 You should cite the papers of the analysis software used in this workflow if you publish your use of the workflow:

+Borowiec ML.
+AMAS: a fast tool for alignment manipulation and computing of summary statistics.
+PeerJ.
+2016;4: e1660. doi:10.7717/peerj.1660

+Eaton DAR.
+Toytree: A minimalist tree visualization and manipulation library for Python.
+Matschiner M, editor.
+Methods Ecol Evol.
+2020;11: 187–191. doi:10.1111/2041-210X.13313

+Lunt DH.
+RKN-RRNA: Analysis workflow for root-knot nematode rRNA.
+Github; Available: https://github.com/davelunt/RKN-RRNA

 Mölder F, Jablonski KP, Letcher B, Hall MB, Tomkins-Tinch CH, Sochat V, et al. Sustainable data analysis with Snakemake.
 F1000Res.
 2021;10: 33. doi:10.12688/f1000research.29032.1

-Shen W, Le S, Li Y, Hu F. SeqKit: A Cross-Platform and Ultrafast Toolkit for FASTA/Q File Manipulation.
-PLoS One.
-2016;11: e0163962. doi:10.1371/journal.pone.0163962
+Nakamura T, Yamada KD, Tomii K, Katoh K. Parallelization of MAFFT for large-scale multiple sequence alignments.
+Bioinformatics.
+2018;34: 2490–2492. doi:10.1093/bioinformatics/bty121

 Nguyen L-T, Schmidt HA, von Haeseler A, Minh BQ.
 IQ-TREE: A fast and effective stochastic algorithm for estimating maximum likelihood phylogenies.
 Mol Biol Evol.
 2014. doi:10.1093/molbev/msu300

-Eaton DAR.
-Toytree: A minimalist tree visualization and manipulation library for Python.
-Matschiner M, editor.
-Methods Ecol Evol.
-2020;11: 187–191. doi:10.1111/2041-210X.13313
+Shen W, Le S, Li Y, Hu F. SeqKit: A Cross-Platform and Ultrafast Toolkit for FASTA/Q File Manipulation.
+PLoS One.
+2016;11: e0163962. doi:10.1371/journal.pone.0163962

 Tumescheit C, Firth AE, Brown K. CIAlign: A highly customisable command line tool to clean, interpret and visualise multiple sequence alignments.
 PeerJ.
 2022;10: e12983. doi:10.7717/peerj.12983

-Borowiec ML.
-AMAS: a fast tool for alignment manipulation and computing of summary statistics.
-PeerJ.
-2016;4: e1660. doi:10.7717/peerj.1660

-Nakamura T, Yamada KD, Tomii K, Katoh K. Parallelization of MAFFT for large-scale multiple sequence alignments.
-Bioinformatics.
-2018;34: 2490–2492. doi:10.1093/bioinformatics/bty121